How Cordyceps Mushrooms Affect Exercise, Stamina, and Performance

 1993: The women’s track team from China breaks world records the National Games in Beijing.

-10: wild cordyceps a day gathered by the average Himalayan harvester
+10: Wild cordyceps gathered daily by the average Himalayan harvester

-4: times its weight in silver was once the cost of cordyceps
+4: The amount of its weight in silver that cordyceps once cost

 Are Cordyceps Vegan?

 Almost all cordyceps you’ll buy in North America is vegan.
-At Four Sigmatic, we use the extracted fruiting bodies of cordyceps militaris in Mushroom Coffee, Mushroom Hot Cacao and Cordyceps Elixir.
-It’s as potent as the wild variety (source) and definitely suitable for vegans.
+At Four Sigmatic, we use the extracted fruit body of Cordyceps militaris in Mushroom Coffee, Mushroom Hot Cacao, and Cordyceps Elixir.
+It’s as potent as the wild variety and definitely suitable for vegans[*].

-In the 10 Mushroom Blend and Adaptogen Blend we use the mycelium extract of cordyceps sinensis.
+In the 10 Mushroom Blend and Adaptogen Blend we use the cordyceps mycelium extract of C. sinensis (cordyceps Cs-4).
 This is also suitable for vegans.

-Cordyceps comes from the Greek words kordyle and ceps meaning club and head.
+Cordyceps comes from the Latin words kordyle and ceps meaning “club” and “head.”
 Militaris got its name from its growth pattern resembling little toy soldiers.
-Sinensis means from China.
+Sinensis means “from China.”